allcloud-io/practical-python/README.md

 When you write code you are doing nothing more than editing **simple text files**.
 These text files cannot be executed by the CPU inside your computer.
 The CPU speaks a very specific, low-level language ("machine language") which is extremely difficult to work with for humans.
-Moreover, every CPU type speaks **a different machine language**, so the Intel CPU inside your laptop cannot run the same code as your ARM CPU inside your phone.
+Moreover, every CPU type speaks a **different** machine language, so the Intel CPU inside your laptop cannot run the same code as the ARM CPU inside your phone.

 When you write code in C (or Go or Rust for that matter), you feed your code into a **compiler**, which is simply a program that can read text files and generate files with machine language, or